Dans-labs/dariah/docs/Lib.md

 Turns the function `f` into a memoized function `memF` that yields the same results for the same parameters.
 It stores computed results under a key dependent on the parameters for which the result is computed.
-When the function is called with the same parmeters again, it delivers its result from cache, rather than to recompute it.
+When the function is called with the same parameters again, it delivers its result from cache, rather than to recompute it.

 In development mode, if you call the memoized function without arguments,